dirkgroot/structurizr-dsl-intellij-plugin/README.md

 * Basic syntax highlighting for the Structurizr DSL language.
 Files with the `.dsl` extension are considered to be Structurizr DSL files.
 * More to come!
-Please refer to the README at <https://github.com/dirkgroot/structurizr-dsl-intellij-plugin> for a list of features that will likely be added.
+Please refer to the [TODO section](https://github.com/dirkgroot/structurizr-dsl-intellij-plugin#todo) of the README for a list of features that will likely be added.

 ## Decisions / limitations